curtiscarlsen/curtiscarlsen/YouTube Streaming setup.md

 - click on upload video button

 Steps to do a live stream:
-- click on profile icon
+- click on camera icon
-- select 'your channel'
+- select 'live stream'

+## OBS Studio
+streaming and recording tool.
+- set up camera and screen views, give options for:
+	- PC screen with pic in bottom corner
+	- pic with PC screen in upper left corner
+	- pic only
+	- screen only

+- setup microphone
+	- webcam mic?
+	- mixer mic
--
+	- usb mic